lazerlabs/myTransformers/README.md

   - Each valid stock contributes multiple sequences based on its length

 ### Data Processing Details
-- Per-stock normalization:
+- **Global Normalization**:
-  - Mean and standard deviation calculated independently for each stock within each file
+  - Mean and standard deviation are calculated across **all training files** for each feature.
-  - Z-score normalization applied to features
+  - These global statistics are then applied using Z-score normalization to the training, validation, and test sets.
 - Sequence generation:
-  - Input sequence length: 60 minutes
+  - Input sequence length: 60 minutes (configurable)
   - Prediction length: 15 minutes (configurable)
-  - Label length: 30 minutes (for teacher forcing)
+  # - Label length: 30 minutes (for teacher forcing) # Removed - Not applicable to encoder-only model
 - Features processed:
   - Volume
   - Close price